kumagai-group/pydefect/docs_rst/tutorial.rst

 3. Gathering unitcell information related to point-defect calculations
 ============================================================================

-We next collect the bulk information relevant to point-defect calculations, namely band edges (for defect-formation energies), and electronic and ionic contributions to dielectric tensor (for total-energy corrections), using the :code:`unitcell` (= :code:`u`) sub-command.
+We next collect the bulk information,  namely band edges and ion-clamped and ionic dielectric tensor using the :code:`unitcell` (=:code:`u`) sub-command.

 ::

-    pydefect u -vb band/vasprun.xml -ob band/OUTCAR -od dielectric/OUTCAR-finish
+    pydefect u -vb band/vasprun.xml -ob band/OUTCAR-finish -od dielectric/OUTCAR-finish

 This command supposes that OUTCAR is renamed to OUTCAR-finish as an example.
-With this command, :code:`unitcell.json` is generated, which will be used for the analysis later.
+With this command, :code:`unitcell.json` is generated, which will be used for the analysis of defect calculations later.
 Generally, json files are less readable for human beings, so we implement :code:`print` option to generate readable output from json files, like